pinfold/pwa-pass/README.md

 ## 2. NGINX Reverse Proxy Configuration
 Add the following block to your NGINX site configuration (usually in `/etc/nginx/sites-available/default` or a specific file for your domain).

-Crucial: You must forward the X-Forwarded-Proto header.
+Crucial: You must forward the 'X-Forwarded-Proto' header.
 Without this, Flask won't know the connection is secure (HTTPS), and Service Workers often fail to register on "insecure" origins.

 Nginx